5 Days in London: The Perfect London Itinerary for Your First Visit

 London Underground signs are easy to spot

-To help navigate, apps like Citymapper are great for public transit (and usually used more by locals than Google Maps), and I use my AllSubway app whenever I need to quickly consult the whole London Tube map.
+To help navigate London, apps like Citymapper are great for public transit (and usually used more by locals than Google Maps), and I use my AllSubway app whenever I need to quickly consult the whole London Tube map.
 (Both of these apps can also be used offline.)
 TFL also has a special app for Oyster Cards/contactless payments.

 After arriving, you'll probably want to drop your bags off at your hotel.
 You likely won't be able to check in yet, but almost all hotels will hold your luggage for you until your room is ready.